 The Global Water Center (GWC) is the physical expression of The Water Council’s mission to drive economic development, attract world-class talent and support water-focused technical innovation.
 It is the world headquarters of The Water Council.
 The turn-of-the century brick warehouse was converted into a state-of-the-art water business and research facility in 2013.
 The design of the renovation was driven by sustainability and the building not only achieved LEED Silver certification but was the first commercial building in the world to receive Alliance for Water Stewardship certification.

 The GWC continues to be a magnet for water technology businesses and economic development organizations and has hosted guests from more than 80 countries.
 It serves as a landing pad for organizations seeking to participate in the leading U.S. water technology hub and a launch pad for innovative water solutions.
 Visitors to the GWC can learn about innovative water technology organizations and universities including A. O. Smith, Badger Meter, Hydraloop, Marquette University, University of Wisconsin-Milwaukee, Veolia, Xylem and a host of water technology startups from the U.S. and abroad.

 The GWC is the cornerstone to Reed Street Yards, one of Wisconsin’s first Eco-Industrial Business Parks and a national model for urban sustainability.
 Once a brownfield, the Yards is a 17-acre (6.9 hectares) Water Technology Business Park for mixed-use urban office, educational, research and technology businesses focused on the international water industry.
-Zurn Industries, a Rexnord company, moved their global headquarters from Pennsylvania to a new facility in the Yards in 2016, and two years later Rexnord relocated their global headquarters to the same facility.
+Zurn Water Solutions moved its global headquarters from Pennsylvania to a new facility in the Yards in 2016.
 Rite-Hite, a company that manufactures loading dock equipment, industrial doors, safety barriers, industrial fans and other in-plant products, is constructing its new global headquarters and research and development building in the Yards.
 Occupancy is expected in 2022.

 Global Water Center